 How to Use Sensory Puzzles in Daily Routines

 You don’t need to turn puzzle time into a structured lesson.
-In fact, the best use of sensory puzzles often comes in the form of gentle redirection or quiet downtime.
+In fact, the best use of them often comes in the form of gentle redirection or quiet downtime.
 Here’s how to incorporate them:

 - After school: Let your child unwind with a tactile puzzle to decompress.